arthur-mota/can-i-buy/README.md

 ## Testing

 You can run the project tests simply by running `rake` at your terminal.
-You should do it before commiting any changes you make.
+You should do it before committing any changes you make.

 ## Updating

-If a new version is released at this GitHub repository and you want to update your local files, just type `git pull`.
+If a new version had been released at this GitHub repository and you want to update your local files, just type `git pull`.